robyblok/laravel-storyblok-101/README.md

 ## Defining the "catchall" route
-Just to start quickly, we can create a "catchall" route.
+To start quickly, we can create a "catchall" route.
 A "catchall" route is a routing rule that matches requests not handled by specific routes, allowing a default method controller to be executed.
 The file for defining the web route rules is `routes/web.php`.

 ```php